-It is a privilege to work with children and young people (defined as those under the age of 18); it is also a great responsibility.
+It is a privilege to work with children, young people (defined as those under the age of 18) and vulnerable adults; it is also a great responsibility.
 Parents trust us to look after their children, to care for them, give leadership, and keep them safe.
 We need to ensure that we honour their trust.